 The process of adding or removing a party to or from a mortgage.

-You will have to pay a non-refundable application fee upfront.
+You may have to pay a non-refundable application fee upfront.
 This varies by product and will be set out in the product guide.

 Other fees include

 We do not offer mortgage advice so you will need to arrange to visit a mortgage broker who will undertake the advised process with you and provide you with the information you need including the KFI+.
 You will need to bring your identification and proof of income documents with you when you meet with your broker.
 The broker will then contact us with the full application to proceed.

 A valuation of the property must be carried out in all cases.
 Please see the separate product guides for details.